Public address

 Cities

-PA can be used in many ways in a city depending on its needs.
-Where crime or vandalism are an issue, PA has great potential to help avert incidents immediately upon detection.
-Cities that face environmental threats can use PA to evacuate and keep people informed about a situation.
+A PA system can be used in many ways in a city.
+Where crime or vandalism are an issue, PA can proactively help avert incidents immediately after detection.
+Cities that face environmental threats, such as seismic or weather events, can use PA to evacuate and keep people informed about a situation and provide instructions about what to do.
 Cities that experience heavy traffic during festivals or holidays can use PA to guide people and manage traffic flows.

 Typical requirements may be: